timmens/neural-net/README.md

 ### Installation

-To get started, create and activate the environment with
+To get started, create and activate the (conda) environment using

 ```bash
 $ cd 'into project root'